New Tenant Checklist for DIY landlords

 6. Arrange viewings

-Pro tip: Be sure to text tenants about 3 hours before the viewing to make sure they are still intending to turn up.
+Pro Tip: Text tenants about 3 hours before the viewing to make sure they are still intending to turn up.
+This simple courtesy can save you wasted trips and allow you to reschedule efficiently.

 After viewings